ROCKING-HARISH/Django_Doctor-Clinic_Model/README.md

 PageNumberPagination:
     page_size = 2

-Have used ModelSerializer for the field in Doctor class in serializer.DoctorSerializer
+Have used ModelSerializer for the fields in Doctor class in serializer.DoctorSerializer

 Created 3 api endpoints to get following details using Filtering queryset: